Skip to main content

 What next: The Strikes (Minimum Service Levels) Act will be repealed as soon as the Bill is passed, whereas the relevant provisions of the Trade Union Act will be repealed two months later, without further consultation.
 The government is launching a working group with stakeholders on the introduction of electronic balloting for industrial action and is likely to introduce new secondary legislation to bring this in next year.

-The government will also consult on measures to ‘simplify’ the information which unions must provide to employers in notices of industrial action, and may amend the Bill to include provisions in this area at a later stage.
+The government is currently consulting on measures to ‘simplify’ the information which unions must provide to employers in notices of ballots and industrial action (for example, by removing the requirements to provide a breakdown of the ‘categories’ of workers being balloted and the number of members being balloted at each site) and may amend the Bill to include provisions in this area at a later stage.
+These proposals are intended to reduce the scope for employers to seek injunctions against industrial action for unions’ failure to comply with statutory notice requirements.

 New protections for trade union reps and members